Male autism spectrum disorder & prenatal BPA exposure

 Dr. Anne-Louise Ponsonby is an epidemiologist and public health physician.
 She has extensive experience in the design, conduct and analysis of population-based studies, and public health translation.
 She is co-PI of a large birth cohort of over 10,000 infants that generated knowledge leading to a decline in sudden infant death syndrome (SIDS) incidence.
 In Australia, SIDS deaths declined by 80%, from 1.9 per 1,000 live births in 1990 to 0.2 live births in 2012 (Australian Bureau Statistics 2013).
 More recently, Ponsonby’s work has been on combining population epidemiologic approaches with system biology, an approach she outlined in Nature (2014).
 Ponsonby is using this approach, within population-based studies, to investigate multiple sclerosis and early brain development.
 In particular, a current focus of her work is to use this comprehensive approach to better understand the possible adverse impact of some modern chemicals on brain development in early life.
 Ponsonby has 427 publications and has contributed to three patents.
 Ponsonby is on the research committee for the International Paediatric Multiple Sclerosis Study Group and part of several international collaborations.

-This webinar will be hosted by the EDC Strategies Partnership, which is co-chaired by Sharyle Patton (Commonweal Biomonitoring Resource Center), Jerry Heindel and Sarah Howard (Environmental Health Sciences' Healthy Environment and Endocrine Disruptor Strategies, HEEDS), Génon Jensen (Health and Environment Alliance, HEAL), and Rachel Massey (Collaborative for Health and Environment, CHE).
+This webinar was hosted by the EDC Strategies Partnership, which is co-chaired by Sharyle Patton (Commonweal Biomonitoring Resource Center), Jerry Heindel and Sarah Howard (Environmental Health Sciences' Healthy Environment and Endocrine Disruptor Strategies, HEEDS), Génon Jensen (Health and Environment Alliance, HEAL), and Rachel Massey (Collaborative for Health and Environment, CHE).
 To see a full list of past calls and webinars related to EDCs and listen to or view recordings, please visit our partnership page.